 For more information

-- Students should research both the School of Social Work and the Department of Health Systems Management within the School of Public Health to understand the requirements of both degrees.
+- Students should research both the School of Social Work and the Global Community Health & Behavioral Sciences within the School of Public Health to understand the requirements of both degrees.

 - The School of Social Work web site